KG-1510/BasicSpeechToText/README.md

 ## Prerequisites

-For running this script you'll need:
+For running this script, you'll need:
 * Python3
 * An IDE
 * Speech Recognition Module